Build Results Page

 It also shows the diagnostic messages related to the current build's status.

-The Changes tab displays information about changes in the build, separately for user commits and artifact changes.
-You can filter changes by their author and display changes made in the build configuration settings.
+The Changes tab displays information about changes in the build and provides advanced filtering capabilities for the list of changes.
+You can filter changes by their author, comment, path, and revision.

 From the Changes tab, you can: